Oktopus-Multicast/oktopus_eval-scripts/README.md

 This repository contain scripts to run the evaluation experiments of Oktopus.

 ## Install
+First install the Oktopus [Framework](https://github.com/Oktopus-Multicast/oktopus_framework) and [Dataset Generation](https://github.com/Oktopus-Multicast/oktopus_dataset-gen) packages.

-Install the Oktopus Evaluation Scripts module by running:
+Then install the Oktopus Evaluation Scripts module by running:

     pip install -e .